Tannerpalin/pullRequestPractice/README.md

 4. Next, type `git checkout branchName`.
 This will allow your editor (VSCode) to jump over and edit only your local branch.

 5. Now you can make all your edits, fixes, updates to your local branch.
-If you'd like to, feel free to add your username to the practiceList.txt
+If you'd like to, feel free to add your username to `practiceList.txt`

 ## Now we must save these changes to our local branch and push to the remote repository.